- Vol 1: General - Topics Chapters Overview

 The type and scope of the studies necessary to determine the appropriateness of a CE will vary with the facts and circumstances of each situation.
 If the studies conclude that a CE is not appropriate, either an environmental assessment or environmental impact statement will need to be prepared.
 See SER, Vol 1, Chapters 31 and 32 respectively.

 An accurate and complete project description is important in establishing that the proposed action is consistent with the requirements of 23 CFR 771.117 and the CE Assignment (23 USC 326) MOU or NEPA Assignment (23 USC 327) MOU.
-The project description should fully describe the action to be undertaken, including the project limits (logical termini/independent utility), construction activities such as shoulder backing, culverts, staging areas and facilities, disposal and borrow sites required, any right-of-way acquisition, utility relocations, and construction activities that may require temporary facilities such as roads, detours, or ramp closures.
+The project description should fully describe the action to be undertaken, including the purpose and need, location, project limits (logical termini/independent utility), construction activities such as shoulder backing, culverts, staging areas and facilities, disposal and borrow sites required, any right-of-way requirements (such as acquisition), utility relocations, and construction activities that may require temporary facilities such as roads, detours, or ramp closures.
 Any state or federal permit or consultation requirements should be noted.

 Sometimes technical studies may be needed to determine whether the project meets the conditions for a 23 USC 326 or 23 USC 327 CE.
 Any environmental studies and state or federal permit or consultation requirements should be identified and initiated early in the process.
 Technical studies may be as simple as documentation of a field review or consist of a detailed report requiring weeks or months to complete.
 When technical studies are prepared for local assistance projects, the Department's district environmental staff reviews the reports for completeness and sufficiency.
 Under both the 23 USC 326 and 23 USC 327 MOUs, technical studies prepared pursuant to other federal agency permit/consultation requirements, including, but not limited to endangered species consultation (U.S. Fish and Wildlife Service/NOAA Fisheries), waters of the U.S. permitting (U.S. Army Corps of Engineers), Section 4(f) consultation (Department of Interior), and/or historic properties consultation (State Historic Preservation Officer) are prepared and approved in the district/region.
 Use the Categorical Exclusion checklist to document the project's eligibility for a categorical exclusion.
 The checklist must be completed for each project and included in the project environmental file.
 The checklist includes: